The Kong Solar Studio

 Vocalist: Lao Ra

 Bogota-born Lao Ra is a London-based talent who has been charting on iTunes and garnering huge support initially throughout South America and now worldwide.
 She’s played sold out headline shows in Europe, Bogotá (Colombia), and been on European tour supports with the likes of Crystal Fighters, Anne Marie, Izzy Bizu, and Rejjie Snow.
 Her latest single, Bala, has had 20 plays across 1xtra and BBC R1.
 She's a strong feminist with a passion for football and performing live.

 Beat maker: Lully

-Lully’s name is derived from the 17th century French baroque composter, dancer and court troublemaker Jean Baptiste Lully, who died after striking his foot with a conducting staff in concert and refused to have it amputated so he could continue to dance, and it is apt indeed.
-His music finds inspiration in this spirit of fevered energy and uncompromising dedication and has already received accolades from publications ranging from the Fader, Pigeons and Planes, Noisey and many more.
+Lully’s name is derived from the 17th century French baroque composer, dancer, and court troublemaker Jean Baptiste Lully, who died after striking his foot with a conducting staff in concert and refused to have it amputated so he could continue to dance.
+The name is apt as Lully's music finds inspiration in this spirit of fevered energy and uncompromising dedication and has already received accolades from publications ranging from the Fader, Pigeons and Planes, Noisey and many more.

 Producer: Throwing Shade

 Many musicians speak of their versatility, but few can boast an MPhil from Cambridge specialising in African history, work in human rights law, a Black Belt in Karate, and enviable sonic CVs among their caches.
 Yet such is the extraordinary makeup of Throwing Shade, aka Nabibah Iqbal, a rising producer, DJ and NTS Radio host whose latest House of Silk EP was released via Ninja Tune in 2016.
 Having debuted on Kassem Mosse’s Ominira imprint and followed suit with releases for No Pain in Pop and Happy Skull, Throwing Shade continues her patchwork of peripheral pop.